Open plan living space: With karndean floor.

 Bedroom 5: With twin beds.

 Bathroom 1: With shower over bath, and toilet.

 Bathroom 2: With shower over bath, and toilet.

-Bathroom 3: With shower over bath, and toilet.
+Shower room: With walk-in shower and toilet.

 Snug: Galleried with Smart TV, DVD player and Xbox.

 LPG central heating, electricity, bed linen, towels and Wi-Fi included.
 Travel cot and highchair.
 External utility room with tumble dryer (shared with other properties on-site).
 Games room (shared with other properties on-site).

 Large, lawned, enclosed garden with patio and garden furniture.
 4-acre grounds (shared with other properties on-site).
 Hot tub for 6 (private).
 Swimming pool (shared with other properties on-site, 9m x 6m, depth 1.2m x 1.5m, open from 08.00 to 20.00) with changing and shower facilities.
 Bike store.
 Private parking for 3 cars.
 No smoking.
 Please note: There is an unfenced pond in the grounds, 400 yards away.

 Charming cottages situated in a scenic holiday location, which form an ideal base from which to explore the stunning scenery of the North Yorkshire Coast..."